DISCLAIMER: The M*A*S*H characters are

 dad...?"

 He hadn't told her much.
-Just that his dad was dead.
-"No.
+Just

-But it was right after.
+that his dad was dead.
+"No. But it was right after.
 I was

-The tires had made a
+The tires had made a squealing

-He'd heard her scream, even from inside his car.
+sound, like she'd tried to brake.
+He'd heard her scream, even from inside his

 He had nightmares about that

-scream--when he wasn't having nightmares about Korea or not being able to help
+scream—when he wasn't having nightmares about Korea or not being able to help

 his dad.

-the corridor.
+pushing him into one of the chairs in the corridor.
 The kind the families of

 patients sat on when they needed a break from the sick room.
-When they needed a moment.
+When they needed a

 He let out a deep breath.